 - Vegetables.
 As much as you want.
 Just not fried and preferably organic

 - Fruits.
 It contains natural sugars and nothing added.

 - Nuts.
 High in calories and oil.
 Do not eat too much

 - Oils.
 Coconut, olive, avocado.
 Just anything natural and not soy-based.

 Weight gain on a paleo diet

-Almost impossible to gain weight on a pale diet.
+Almost impossible to gain weight on a paleo diet.

-The food you eat is so rich and fill you up but still low in calories that gaining weight is almost impossible.
+The food you eat is so rich and fills you up but still low in calories that gaining weight is almost impossible.